-Join Eric Childress, Jackie Dooley, Dennis Massie, Karen Smith-Yoshimura and Sharon Streams in Orlando on Monday, 27 June from 10:30 – 11:30 am at the Orange County Convention Center, Room S320 A-C. #oclcresearch #alaac16
+Join Rachel Frick, Roy Tennant, Dennis Massie, and Sharon Streams in Atlanta on Monday, 23 January from 10:30 – 11:30 am at the Georgia World Congress Center, Room B406. #oclcresearch #alamw17

 OCLC Research will present overviews of several active research projects.
 Following the briefings, audience members will be invited to offer comments and ask questions.

 Research Information Management at Duke University: A Researcher-centered Approach